 We know that modern employees, especially digital natives, love work tools that make sharing and collaborating as easy as using consumer apps.
 But upper management and IT departments can be slow in adopting the tools workers really need.
 As a result, there’s often a gap between the innovation and collaboration a business wants and what employees are able to deliver.
 To gauge the progress companies have made in closing this gap, we asked respondents to categorize their company’s innovation culture as one of four types: Pioneers, Believers, Agnostics or Traditionalists.

-In this report, we present our most significant findings along with collaboration stories from successful Google Enterprise customers.
+In this report, we present our most significant findings along with collaboration stories from successful Google Cloud customers.
 These real-life examples illustrate how a commitment to collaboration can foster innovation and fundamentally change a business for the better.

 Efficient ongoing collaboration has a significant impact on business innovation, performance, culture and even the bottom line.